nautobot/nautobot/docs/configuration/required-settings.md

 ```

 !!! note
-    If you are upgrading from a version prior to v2.7, please note that the Redis connection configuration settings have
+    If you are upgrading from a NetBox release older than v2.7.0, please note that the Redis connection configuration
-    changed.
-Manual modification to bring the `REDIS` section inline with the above specification is necessary
+    settings have changed.
+Manual modification to bring the `REDIS` section inline with the above specification is
+    necessary

 !!! warning
     It is highly recommended to keep the task and cache databases separate.
 Using the same database number on the